vk-cs/docs-public/docs/en/main/additionals/cases/cases-monitoring/case-psql-exporter/case-psql-exporter.md

 2. Remove the section - job_name: postgresql from the prometheus configuration file.

-3. On the server with postres_exporter run the commands:
+3. On the server with postgres_exporter run the commands:

 ```
 root@postgresql:~# systemctl stop postgres_exporter.service